Endava/BEEQ/libs/bee-q-angular/README.md

 defineCustomElements(window);
 ```

-If you need to support older versions of Microsoft Edge and Internet Explorer, you can add the polyfills as follow:
+If you need to support older versions of Microsoft Edge and Internet Explorer, you can apply the polyfills as follow:

 ```ts
 import { applyPolyfills, defineCustomElements } from '@uefa/design-system/dist/loader';